-This year I’ll be working on the second part of book five of a young adult series.
-I’ve been working on this project for two and a half years now, some months productive, others not so much.
-My girl, Violet, has come a long way from the catalyst of a car accident that happened just weeks before her fifteenth birthday.
+This year I’ll be working on the second part of book five of a contemporary fantasy series.
+I’ve been writing this series for two and a half years now, some months productive, others not so much.
+My girl, Violet, has come a long way from the catalyst of a car accident that happened just weeks before her sixteenth birthday.
 Two and a half years have gone by in her life too, and her new family continues to grow.
 The first part of book five introduced us to an “uncle” with a fondness for going topless, his son who makes three times as much noise as he should for one so small, and his grandaughter with her fuse-lit eyes and querulous pout.

 I’m thinking of being extra brave and posting a few scenes from the first half of the book here over the course of the month.